-Don’t Knock Twice comes from Welsh filmmaker Caradog W. James best known for The Machine (2013), a modest British scifi.
+Don’t Knock Twice comes from Welsh filmmaker Caradog W. James best known for (2013), a modest British scifi.
 This time James tackles horror, as he continues to make a decent stab at genre filmmaking in the UK.

 The film follows Jess (Katee Sackhoff), an American sculptor trying to reconnect with Chloe (Lucy Boynton), her estranged daughter who has been living in a children’s home for most of her life.
 The young mother returns with an established career, a successful husband and a wealthy home.
 She invites Chloe to live with her and asks for a second chance this time with more preparation and stability.
 Chloe reluctantly agrees, seeking refuge when she accidentally awakens local demonic forces and but the horrors follow Chloe and by extension, Jess.
 Their new house is too large for the small tentative family.
 Instead of the luxury of space, it’s just empty space.
 Feeding distance between its inhabitants and providing opportunity for horror and attack.

 The film throws a lot of familiar tropes and creepy imagery at you: a cursed old woman, an abandoned house, cocky teens that tease unknown forces, premonitions, the Baba Yaga folktale, unreasonable police, missing children from the past, the list goes on.
 It’s an attempt at misdirection but comes across as convoluted and plugs the pacing.

 However, the film delivers all this in stylish packaging with great cinematography and haunting visuals.